IBM-Cloud/lets-chat-bluemix/README.md

 </p>

-This repository will show you how to run the open-source [_Let's Chat_](http://sdelements.github.io/lets-chat/) application on IBM Containers in IBM Bluemix.
+This repository will show you how to run the open-source [_Let's Chat_][lets_chat_url] application on [IBM Containers][ibm_containers_url] in [IBM Bluemix][bluemix_signup_url].
 The provided Dockerfiles, scripts, and pipeline file will build & deploy the necessary Docker images for the Let's Chat application and an nginx load-balancer and link the running containers to a MongoDB service instance in IBM Bluemix.

 IBM Containers is an Enterprise-grade Docker container service, available on IBM Bluemix.
 Provided here are all the necessary artifacts to build and deploy the sample application and deploy it on IBM Containers, leveraging additional IBM Bluemix services where appropriate.
 As additional capabilities are made available through IBM Bluemix, this sample application repository will be updated to take advantage of them as appropriate.